mohamedharb2435/notes_app/README.md

 The "Notes" Flutter application is a versatile note-taking app designed to help users conveniently and organize their, ideas, to-do lists, and important information.
 With a sleek and user-friendly interface, the app offers the following features :

--Add and Edit Notes with Selecting  Colors.
+- Add and Edit Notes with Selecting  Colors.
--Search and Delete Notes.
+- Search and Delete Notes.
--convert to dark Mode.
+- convert to dark Mode.

 ## using
 - Flutter